 In our experiments, we used topic distributions computed from a fixed-length block of words preceding the current word.
 Thus, it is necessary to update the context vector after each word, which is an expensive process to do exactly.
 Therefore, as described in the next section, we have developed an efficient alternative method for computing context vectors based on the β matrix output by LDA.
-Note that this is not a modification of the LDA training or inference procedures; instead, it is an efficient technique for computing context as the RNN is being run.

-3.1 Fast Approximate Topic Representations
+3.1.
+Fast Approximate Topic Representations

-Empirically, it has been observed [23] that the runtime for LDA inference is $O(kN^2)$ where N is the number of words, and k is the number of topics.
+Empirically, it has been observed [24] that the runtime for LDA inference is $O(kN^2)$ where N is the number of words, and k is the number of topics.
 Computing an LDA representation for each word given its sentence prefix would thus require $O(kN^3)$ time, which is undesirably slow.
 The same holds for computation over a sliding window of words.
 Therefore, we developed a more efficient method for computing context.
 In this computation, we make context vectors directly during the training of the RNN language model, using only the β matrix computed by the LDA.
 From the β matrix, we extract a continuous-space representation for each word by using the normalized column vectors.
-Since the that the topics are about equally represented in the training data training data, this results in a vector of entries $t{w_i}^j$ representing $P(t_i|w_i)$.
+Since the topics are about equally represented in the training data, this results in a vector of entries t{ni}^j representing $P(t_i|w_i)$.

-We found that it is possible to compute a reasonable topic distribution for a block of words \mathbf{w} by multiplying individual distributions over topics for each word from \mathbf{w} , and renormalizing the resulting distribution:
+We found that it is possible to compute a reasonable topic distribution for a block of words w by multiplying individual distributions over topics for each word from w, and renormalizing the resulting distribution: